Action Congress of Nigeria: 2008–2009

 Most of the Party's success came in 2008 via judicial challenges to the widely maligned 2003 General Elections, that was judged to be rigged by international observers and even the ruling party in favor of the PDP.
 In 2008, the Party's candidate in Edo State, former Labor leader Comrade Adams Oshiomhole won a decisive victory and took the mantle of power in that state.
 In Ekiti state, the Party's candidate- Dr. Fayemi, also emerged victorious over the PDP Candidate Engr.
 Oni in court, and secured a cancellation of results of 63 wards, with the Appeals Court ordering rerun.
-Heading into this rerun, AC had an over 12 000 votes advantage.
+Heading into this rerun, AC had an over 12,000 votes advantage.
 The Acting Speaker of the Ekiti State House of Assembly (legislature) was an AC member.

 AC Governorship candidates had cases pending in Osun, Oyo and Ogun states where analysts have given them better than even chance to secure a rerun or emerge outright victors.
-The Ekiti State Guber Rerun election also saw some form of alliance between the Labour Party Governor in Ondo State, Dr. Mimiko and the Action Congress under the perceived leadership of Asiwaju Bola Tinubu.
+The Ekiti State governorship rerun election also saw some form of alliance between the Labour Party governor in Ondo State, Dr. Mimiko, and the Action Congress under the perceived leadership of Asiwaju Bola Tinubu.

 2010

 The Action Congress changed their name to the Action Congress of Nigeria.
-The March 2010 rerun of the Ekiti Guber polls resulted in PDP Candidate and Ex-Governor, Engineer Oni being returned as winner despite widespread allegations of voter intimidation, rigging and pressures on INEC officials to release the falsified result to favor the ruling party (PDP).
+The March 2010 rerun of the Ekiti governorship polls resulted in PDP Candidate and Ex-Governor, Engineer Oni being returned as winner despite widespread allegations of voter intimidation, rigging and pressures on INEC officials to release the falsified result to favor the ruling party (PDP).
 AC Candidate proceeded to challenge these results at the Elections Tribunal, where he lost 3–2.
 Pinning his appeal on the minority judgement, he sought to be installed as Governor based on the cancellation of results from two local governments where PDP allegedly perpetrated fraud and violence.
-A ruling from the Appeal Court (the final adjudicator of governor elections disputes) on September 14, 2010, eventually returned Dr. Fayemi of Action Congress as the 3rd Executive Governor of Ekiti State after three and half years of protracted court battles and occupancy by the usurper PDP government in the state.
+A ruling from the Appeal Court (the final adjudicator of governor elections disputes) on September 14, 2010, eventually returned Dr. Fayemi of Action Congress as the 3rd Executive Governor of Ekiti State after three and a half years of protracted court battles and occupancy by the usurper PDP government in the state.

 On November 26, 2010, the AC Candidate in Osun State, Engr.
 Aregbesola was declared the duly elected governor of Osun State by the Court of Appeals sitting in Ibadan.
 This brings the number of AC seats recovered via the judicial process to four out of five states virtually controlled.
 Only one of those seats, was up for contest in the 2011 cycle i.e. Lagos State.

 In December 2010, the Action Congress of Nigeria conducted its National Convention in Benin City which returned Chief Bisi Akande as the National Chairman and Senator Lawal Shuaibu replacing Dr Usman Bugaje as the National Secretary.